Pontoon Tiny House: Considerations Before Building or Buying

 What's a Pontoon Tiny House?

-Pontoon tiny houses are custom homes designed to fit onto a pontoon base (tubes).
+Pontoon tiny houseboats are custom homes designed to fit onto a pontoon base (metal tubes).
 You can enjoy all the comforts of home on the water, without the huge cost (and labor) of owning an enormous houseboat.

 You can buy one pre-built or have one custom designed, which all depends on your budget, desired size and how you plan to use it.